andersongomesu/ACE-dump/index.md

 - A: Load data in Cloud Datastore and run a SQL query against it.
 - B: Create a BigQuery table and load data in BigQuery.
 Run a SQL query on this table and drop this table after you complete your request.
 - C: Create external tables in BigQuery that point to Cloud Storage buckets and run a SQL query on these external tables to complete your request.
-- D: 1Create a Hadoop cluster and copy the AVRO file to NDFS by compressing it.
+- D: Create a Hadoop cluster and copy the AVRO file to NDFS by compressing it.
 Load the file in a hive table and provide access to your analysts so that they can run SQL queries.

 <details><summary><b>Answer</b></summary>
 <p>